jaimecgomezz/perceptron-aas/README.md

 { "result": 1 }
 ```

 What we just did is requesting to evaluate our `input` with the provided `config`, which is nothing but the result of the train request made earlier.
-The `X1: 1, X2: 1` input results in a `1`output, as stated in the table defined above.
+The `X1: 1, X2: 1` input results in a `1`output, as stated in the table defined at the top.
 We'll now make another request with the `input` being: `X1: 0, X2: 1`, which should result in a `0` output.

  ```json
  {